THE RIPPLE EFFECT PODCAST EPISODES

 Nervous System Mapping –The Movement Paradigm

-Episode 2 – Seeing with the Witness: Self-Awareness and Compassion in the Classroom, with Special Guest Martha White MA, LMHC-NCC-Licensed Mental Health Counselor & Founder of Keala Kea Counseling
+Module 1: Episode 2 – Seeing with the Witness: Self-Awareness and Compassion in the Classroom, with Special Guest Martha White MA, LMHC-NCC-Licensed Mental Health Counselor & Founder of Keala Kea Counseling

 Martha White, clinician and mindfulness educator, introduces “The Witness”—a powerful concept for noticing without reacting.
 We explore how nervous system awareness and compassion work together to create safer, more responsive classrooms.